 • Checks if there are business functions in the technical system which are not supported

 • Checks if note 2186164 is deployed on the SAP Solution Manager.
-If not applied, the conversion planning is stopped
+If not applied, conversion planning is stopped

-If the result of this tool specifies that no valid conversion path is found, as per present system status, conversion is not possible.
+If the result of this tool specifies that no valid conversion path is found, as per present system status, the conversion is not possible.
 Consultants will need to do the required analysis to identify the reason(s), implement any necessary technical changes and re-execute.

 Note: To generate the stack.xml, you need to have an SAP S/4HANA license.
 Without a license, you can do the above checks, but you cannot create a stack.
 During POC, you can execute Maintenance Planner without a license just to check if the system is convertible or not.

 This is a new tool provided by SAP S/4HANA 1709.
 The tool name is The “Simplification Item-Check Report”.
 It identifies simplification items relevant for your system.
 They will then be called by the Software Update Manager tool to ensure that the system is in a consistent state for S/4HANA Conversion.

 Before you convert your SAP ERP system to SAP S/4HANA, an SAP S/4 HANA conversion specialist will analyze the impact on your system based on simplification items.
 To conduct a simplification item check in your SAP ECC System, follow the SAP Notes 2290622 or 2310438 to perform the check and implement the attached correction instruction SAP Note 2399707 in your ERP system.

 If you would like to run the simplification item check including the consistency check for target the SAP S/4HANA version 1709, implement both SAP Note 2399707 and SAP Note 2502552.